 Remove: If it’s not necessary and it doesn’t add value to your life.
 Stop doing it.

-- Cross out everything from list 1 that is both unnecessary and doesn’t add value to your life.
+- Cross out everything (with a single line so it’s still readable) from list 1 that is both unnecessary and doesn’t add value to your life.
 If it is both of these things, there simply is no reason to continue.
 This one is very simple but you may find it hard to put into practice. if so try a little at a time.

 - If they aren’t necessary, stop them, cross it out.

 - If they aren’t your responsibility, hand back the responsibility to the rightful owner; cross it out.